Azdaroth/Azdaroth.github.io/source/_posts/2018-02-25-rails-quick-tips-temporarily-disabling-touching-with-activerecord-dot-no-touching.markdown

 ## Anatomy Of The Problem

 Temporarily disabling `touch`ing can useful either for performance reasons (when updating a large number of records) or simply to prevent `after_touch` or `after_commit` from being executed multiple times.
-The latter might indicate that there is a deeper problem in the design as putting any important logic causing side-effects outside the model in those **ActiveRecord callbacks** can easily go south (especially if you trigger email notifications), but the reality is that a lot of Rails applications use those callbacks.
+The latter might indicate that there is a deeper problem in the design as putting any important logic causing side-effects beyond the record's internal state in those **ActiveRecord callbacks** can easily go south (especially if you trigger email notifications), but the reality is that a lot of Rails applications use those callbacks in such cases.

 ## The Solution

 Fortunately, a heavy refactoring or a rewrite is not necessary.
-Instead, we can take advantage of [`ActiveRecord.no_touching`](http://api.rubyonrails.org/classes/ActiveRecord/NoTouching/ClassMethods.html) which temporarily disables touching inside the block.
+Instead, we can take advantage of [ActiveRecord.no_touching](http://api.rubyonrails.org/classes/ActiveRecord/NoTouching/ClassMethods.html) which temporarily disables touching inside the block.

 Imagine that you need to update all photos belonging to some user and `touch` this user only after all photos are updated.
 Here's how it could be handled: